 - Possession of burglary tools

-The State of Florida has three degrees of burglary: first degree, second degree, and third degree.
-These charges depend on whether a person enters an occupied or unoccupied dwelling, building, or vehicle and whether or not a person is armed or commits an assault or battery during the commission of the Burglary.
+The State of Florida has three degrees of this crime: first degree, second degree, and third degree.
+These charges depend on whether a person enters an occupied or unoccupied dwelling, building, or vehicle and whether or not a person is armed or commits an assault or battery during the commission of this crime.

 Potential Burglary Penalties

 Maximum prison sentences depend on the degree of the burglary.
 For a third degree felony, the maximum sentence is five years; for a second-degree felony, it’s 15 years; and for a first-degree burglary, it could be a life sentence.
-In Florida, life is life, there is no parole in this State
+In Florida, life is life, there is no parole in this State.
+Even though state law sets these maximum sentences, they are subject to extensions based on a person’s prior felonies, if a person is considered a career criminal or if anyone is injured during the commission of the crime.
+A lawyer in West Palm Beach could help someone accused of burglary mitigate these potential penalties.

-Contact a West Palm Beach Burglary Lawyer Today
+Contact a West Palm Beach Burglary Attorney Today